praxis-labs/praxis-react-dormitory/README.md

  - The _ResidentsList_ view, which shows all the residents' names.
  - The _Error_ view, which is shown in case of an error.

-The `studentsList.js` file holds the _STUDENTS_ constant, which holds the _name_ and _validityDate_ of all the students who are part of the college.
+The `studentsList.ts` file holds the _STUDENTS_ constant, which holds the _name_ and _validityDate_ of all the students who are part of the college.
 The structure of the _STUDENTS_ variable is as follows:
 - _name_: The name of the student. `<String>`
 - _validityDate_: The last valid day the student can be added to the dormitory. `<String>` of format `<yyyy-mm-dd>`